canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - search for similar solutions in other jurisdictions. **(Digital Service Standard (AU))**
 - addressing any common user needs in a way that is consistent with the rest of government. **(Digital Service Standard (AU))**
 - Choose software frameworks that are commonly used by private-sector companies creating similar services **(Digital Services Playbook (US))**
-- Whenever possible, ensure that software can be deployed on a variety of commodity hardware types **(Digital Services Playbook (US))**
 - Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects **(Digital Services Playbook (US))**
-- [Consider open source software solutions](https://www.obamawhitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf) at every layer of the stack **(Digital Services Playbook (US))**
-- {: .dpgn-onegc-architectural } Build standards-based solution **(Build It Right - OneGC Architectural Checklist (draft))**
-  - Adhere to GC technical standards and guidance, leveraging open standards when possible
-  - Leverage common business capabilities and harness GC-wide solutions that can be reused across the enterprise
 - {: .dpgn-onegc-architectural } Digital Exchange Platform (DXP) **(Build It Right - OneGC Architectural Checklist (draft))**
   - Mandatory use of DXP (Canada’s XRoad) to foster seamless service delivery
 - {: .dpgn-onegc-architectural } Pan-Canadian Trust Framework **(Build It Right - OneGC Architectural Checklist (draft))**